yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

  At the end of the document there is a summary of other features we want to contemplate for future releases (SLE-15-SP1, SLE-16... who knows?).

-## Feature 1: Use whole disks to create LVM and RAID
+## Feature 1: Use whole disks to create MD RAID

-In SLE-15-GA, the Expert Partitioner only allows to select plain partitions when creating a LVM Volume Group or a Software RAID.
+In SLE-15-GA, the Expert Partitioner only allows to select plain partitions when creating a Software RAID.
 Moreover, only unused partitions with a specific partition id could be selected.
-But libstorage-ng also allows to create LVM Volume Groups and Software RAIDs based on whole disks.
+But libstorage-ng also allows to create Software RAIDs based on whole disks.
 The Expert Partitioner should be able to do it too.

 ### Solution to implement